Ben E. King: Solo career

 In 1990, King and Bo Diddley, along with Doug Lazy, recorded a revamped hip hop version of the Monotones' 1958 hit song "Book of Love" for the soundtrack of the movie Book of Love.
 He also recorded a children's album, I Have Songs In My Pocket, written and produced by children's music artist Bobby Susser in 1998, which won the Early Childhood News Directors' Choice Award and Dr. Toy's/the Institute for Childhood Resources Award.
 King performed "Stand by Me" on the Late Show with David Letterman in 2007.
 Ahmet Ertegun said, "King is one of the greatest singers in the history of rock and roll and rhythm and blues."

-As a Drifter and solo artist, King achieved five number-one hits: "There Goes My Baby", "Save the Last Dance for Me", "Stand By Me", "Supernatural Thing", and the 1986 re-issue of "Stand By Me".
-He also earned 12 Top 10 hits and 26 Top 40 hits from 1959 to 1986.
+As a Drifter and as a solo artist, King has achieved a few number-one hits: "There Goes My Baby", "Save the Last Dance for Me", "Stand By Me", "Supernatural Thing", and the 1986 re-issue of "Stand By Me".
+On the US pop and R&B charts combined, he achieved 12 Top 10 hits and 28 Top 40 hits.
 King was inducted into the Rock and Roll Hall of Fame as a Drifter; he was also nominated as a solo artist.

-King's "I (Who Have Nothing)" was selected for the Sopranos Peppers and Eggs Soundtrack CD (2001).
+A re-recording of King's "I (Who Have Nothing)" was selected for the Sopranos Peppers and Eggs Soundtrack CD (2001).

 King was inducted into the North Carolina Music Hall of Fame in 2009.

 On March 27, 2012, the Songwriters Hall of Fame announced that "Stand By Me" would receive its 2012 Towering Song Award and that King would be honored with the 2012 Towering Performance Award for his recording of the song.

 Later life

 King was active in his charitable foundation, the Stand By Me Foundation, which helps to provide education to deserving youths.
-He was a resident of Teaneck, New Jersey, from the late 1960s onwards.
+King was a resident of Teaneck, New Jersey, from the late 1960s onwards.

-King performed "Stand By Me" during a televised tribute to late comedian George Carlin, as he was one of Carlin's favorite artists.

-On November 11, 2010, King performed "Stand By Me" at the Latin Grammys with Prince Royce.
+King performed "Stand by Me" during a televised tribute to late comedian George Carlin, as he was one of Carlin's favorite artists.
+On November 11, 2010, King performed "Stand by Me" at the Latin Grammys with Prince Royce.

 King toured the United Kingdom in 2013 and played concerts in the United States as late as 2014, despite reported health problems.

-Following a brief illness, King died at Hackensack University Medical Center on April 30, 2015, at the age of 76.
+Following a brief illness, King died at Hackensack University Medical Center on April 30, 2015; he was 76 years old.
+King was married to his wife Betty, for 50 years, and had three children: Terris Cannon, Benjamin King Jr., and Angela Matos, in addition to six grandchildren.